-Children can get easily bored and need to get entertained, so you need to take plenty of things that make your kid busy.
-Also, bear in mind that children are curious and they would probably want to explore the boat.
-However, they can even get reckless, so you need to implement some safety features for your kid to safely examine the yacht.
+Children can get easily bored and need to get entertained, so you need to take plenty of entertainment to help your kid keep occupied.
+Also, bear in mind that children, especially toddlers, are curious and they would probably want to explore the boat.
+They can even get reckless, so you need to implement some safety features for your kid to safely explore the yacht.

 First, you need to set clear safety rules that you have to discuss with the children before the trip and reinforce them once you are aboard.
 As children get easily bored, make sailing distances short.
 You could also try to chop up your route by stopping on a beach to run around and play.

-If your kids are up to it (and we see no reason for them not to be), teach them something about sailing.
-Show them the charts and instruments, explain what types of sails there are, teach them about winds, and make them participate in anchoring.
-All this will make them feel involved and most likely start the sailing fire in them.
+If your kids are interested (and we see no reason why they wouldn't be), teach them about sailing.
+Show them the charts and instruments, explain the different types of sails, teach them about wind, and have them participate in anchoring.
+This will make them feel involved and likely spark an interest in sailing.

-Expose them to their surroundings - throw some biology and geography lessons in sailing.
-They will learn new things while enjoying themselves.
+Also, expose them to their surroundings by incorporating some biology and geography lessons into your sailing trip.
+They will learn new things while having fun.

 When it comes to safety, physical safety is the main priority with children aboard.
-One of the most important tips is the installation of a safety net.
-Safety rules must be strictly followed, especially when younger children are involved.
+One of the most important tips is the installation of a lifeline netting or a safety net.
+Safety rules must be strictly followed, especially when boating with toddlers.
 All children must wear a life jacket when on deck, no child goes on the foredeck when sailing, and if the weather gets too rough, children must go down below.
 For extra safety, a harness is also a good idea.
 However, besides all these safety measures, the best one is parental supervision.

 One of the most crucial sailing tips for sailing with children is the installation of a safety net.